 Goodlawyer Incorporations allow for either a numbered corporation or a named corporation.
 Named corporations come with an additional NUANS report to verify and reserve the availability of your chosen name.

 2. Available Jurisdictions

-Goodlawyer Incorporations are available to founders looking to incorporate federally and register for business in Ontario, and founders who want to incorporate provincially in Alberta and British Columbia.
+Goodlawyer Incorporations are available to founders looking to incorporate federally and register for business in Ontario, and founders who want to incorporate provincially in Alberta or British Columbia.
 We can facilitate any combination of federal, AB, BC, and ON Incorporations and extra-provincial registrations, but there may be additional filing fees added to the cost of your Incorporation.
 For example, if you wish to incorporate federally with a BC extra-provincial registration or AB extra-provincial registration, you will be charged additional government filing fees ($275 in AB, $351.50 in BC) after your corporation has been created.
 We cover these fees at the time of filing, then invoice you upon completion.

 For incorporations or extra-provincial registrations in any province outside of AB, BC, or ON, please book a Lawyer Assisted Incorporation with a Good Lawyer over the platform.